Every day successful employees quit their comfy 9-to-5 jobs to become Digital Nomads and start an online business.

 - High-ticket coaching: you can offer custom-tailored high-priced programs to just a few customers.

 - Infoproducts (courses, books, etc): you can package your knowledge and offer it as information products, including books and training programs.

 When you are just starting, you may try one of these options.
 The secret to success is in re-using and re-packaging parts of your programs to create different options.

-For example, you can package some of the tools and templates you use with the high-end clients and offer them as information products.
+For example, you can package some of the tools and templates you use with high-end clients and offer them as information products.

-The biggest challenge of all coaches and consultants is a lead generation and converting those leads into paying customers.
+The biggest challenge of all coaches and consultants is lead generation and converting those leads into paying customers.

 To succeed as a coach or consultant, you must learn how to attract and convert leads

 When things get busy, you focus on serving your customers and neglect looking for new leads, which creates a mad rush of lead-generating activities during slow times.
 Think about ways to diversify your income via other channels (for example, affiliate marketing)